 The Ancient Village of Torver lies in a beautiful wooded valley close to Coniston Water at the southern end of the Lake District National Park.

-The name Torver (originally Thoruergh) owes its origins to the Norwegian Viking settlements of the eighth century onwards.
-'Thor' and 'Ergh' mean the hill-pasture belonging to Thor(sten)
+The name Torver (originally Thorvergh) owes its origins to the Norwegian Viking settlements of the eighth century onwards.
+The name means the hill-pasture belonging to Thorsteinn

 (and other old stuff)

 Coniston and Crake Valley News: This excellent FREE! magazine is available from the porch of St Luke's church.

 It would be really appreciated if parishioners who are able to, take a few copies and distribute them to their neighbours.